Oil Prices Climb On Hurricane Impact Ahead Of US Rate Decision

 China's oil refinery output also fell for a fifth month as weak fuel demand and export margins curbed production.

-Brent and WTI each gained about 1 per cent last week but remain comfortably below their August averages of $78.88 and $75.43 a barrel respectively after a price slide around the start of this month driven in part by demand concerns.
+Brent and WTI each gained about 1% last week but remain comfortably below their August averages of $78.88 and $75.43 a barrel respectively after a price slide around the start of this month driven in part by demand concerns.
+This article was generated from an automated news agency feed without modifications to text.

 Legal Disclaimer: